HSun981/pulpy-joss/paper.md

 ![pypulseq](https://github.com/jonbmartin/sigpyrf-joss/blob/main/pulseq-sigpy_cropped.png)

-| First TR of a GRE pulse sequence created in Pulseq (cite) with SigPy-designed SLR excitation
+| First TR of a GRE pulse sequence created in Pulseq (7) with SigPy.RF-designed SLR excitation
 pulse.
 Magnitude of the TB = 4 , 90 degree SLR pulse is plotted in the ‘RF mag’ plot, middle left. |

 We also envision SigPy.RF may be utilized for replicability and